kramsretlow/Autologistic.jl/docs/src/Design.md

 ## Random Sampling

 Random sampling is particularly important for AL/ALR models, because (except for very small models), it isn't possible to evaluate the normalized PMF.
-Monte Carlow approaches to Estimation and inference are common with these models.
+Monte Carlo approaches to estimation and inference are common with these models.

 The `sample` function is provided for random sampling from an AL/ALR model.
 The function takes a `method` argument, which specifies the sampling algorithm to use.
 Use